 - to a returning officer or other appointed electoral body for conducting elections of representatives to official University panels, committees, boards and associations;

-- releasing statistical information to Australian Government Departments who are authorised to require it, the Tertiary Education Quality and Standards Agency (TEQSA), state and territory governments, Tertiary Admissions Centres (TACs), Higher Education providers for the purposes of the Higher Education Support Act 2003 (Cth) (‘HESA’) or the Education Services for Overseas Students Act 2000 (Cth) (‘ESOS’), and Universities Australia;
+- releasing statistical information to Australian Government Departments who are authorised to require it, and the Tertiary Education Quality and Standards Agency (TEQSA), state and territory governments, Tertiary Admissions Centres (TACs), Higher Education providers for the purposes of the Higher Education Support Act 2003 (Cth) (‘HESA’) or the Education Services for Overseas Students Act 2000 (Cth) (‘ESOS’), and Universities Australia;

 - reporting to the Australian Tax Office about Commonwealth supported fee liabilities or to facilitate income tax assessment;

 - reporting to Australian Government Departments with portfolio responsibility for income support and/or veterans’ entitlement matters about a person’s income or a student’s attendance when we are legally required to do so;

 - reporting to Australian Government Departments with portfolio responsibility for child support matters about a person’s income when we are legally required to do so;

 - if you are not an Australian citizen, reporting to Australian Government Departments with portfolio responsibility for migration and immigration, employment, higher education, research and technology, and related matters;